 In Ukraine, the December 2001 Census yielded an estimate of 104,300 Jews (Ukrainian Ministry of Statistics 2002; Tolts 2002).
 The 2010 census could not be implemented.
 Instability, internal cleavage, and war in Ukraine resulted in continuing Jewish emigration and population decline.
 Over 75,000 (enlarged) Jews migrated to Israel between 2001 and 2018.
-Between 1989 and 2001, the Jewish population-80% Russian speakers- diminished more sharply in the Western regions where the share of Russians was relatively lower.
+Between 1989 and 2001, the Jewish population-80% Russian speakers-diminished more sharply in the Western regions where the share of Russians was relatively lower.
 Patterns of decline of ethnic Russians were similar.
 The overwhelming concentration of Ukraine's Jews in regions with a predominantly Russian (and often pro-Russian) environment under military dangers had obviously negative consequences for the Jewish community.
 The 2001 census included 5,816 Jews in Crimea, subsequently annexed by Russia and where in 2014 a special census found 3,374 Jews (Rosstat 2014).
-Considering continuing emigration, we assess the 2019 core Jewish population at 48,000-the world's twelfth largest Jewish community.
+Between 2001 and 2019, 81,815 (enlarged) migrated to Israel.
+Considering continuing emigration, we assess the 2020 core Jewish population at 45,000.